Mentally ill people in United States jails and prisons

-Mentally ill people are overrepresented in United States jail and prison populations relative to the general population.
-There are three times more seriously mentally ill persons in jails and prisons than in hospitals in the United States.
-Scholars discuss many different causes of this overrepresentation including the deinstitutionalization of mentally ill individuals in the mid-twentieth century; inadequate community mental health treatment resources; and the criminalization of mental illness itself.
-The majority of prisons in the United States employ a psychiatrist and a psychologist.
-There is a general consensus that mentally ill offenders have comparable rates of recidivism to non-mentally ill offenders.
-Mentally ill people experience solitary confinement at disproportionate rates and are more vulnerable to its adverse psychological effects.
-Twenty-five states have laws addressing the emergency detention of the mentally ill within jails, and the United States Supreme Court has upheld the right of inmates to mental health treatment.
+People with mental illnesses are over-represented in jail and prison populations in the United States relative to the general population.

+There are three times as many mentally ill people in jails and prisons than in hospitals in the United States.
+Mentally ill people are subjected to solitary confinement at disproportionate rates compared to the general prison population.
+There are a number of reasons for this over-representation of mentally ill people in jails and prisons, including the deinstitutionalization of mentally ill individuals in the mid-twentieth century, inadequate community treatment resources, and the criminalization of mental illness itself.
+Research has shown that mentally ill offenders have comparable rates of recidivism to non-mentally ill offenders.

+The United States Supreme Court has upheld the right of inmates to mental health treatment.
+The majority of prisons in the United States attempt to employ a mental health providers.
+However, there is a severe shortage of staff to fill these vacancies and it is difficult to retain employees.